timidri/puppet-tomcat/README.md

       env_value   => 'hello world',
     }

-Configure a connector for the an instance
+Configure a connector for an instance
 -------------------------
+This example will only enable the AJP connector for this instance, because the connector resource has the same title as the instance.
+Keep in mind that this won't create the default http connector it would when not specifying any connector.

-    tomcat::connector::ajp { 'tomcat_1:8009':
+    tomcat::connector::ajp { 'tomcat_1':
       instance	=> 'tomcat_1',
       port 	=> 8009,
     }

+    tomcat::instance { 'tomcat_1': }

 Configure a realm (authentication) for an instance
 -------------------------